 Google Cloud bills on a per second basis of compute resources only when they are on.
-By leveraging the itopia uptime server instance scheduling you could significantly reduce your overall cloud infrastructure cost.
+By leveraging the itopia uptime server VM instance scheduling you could significantly reduce your overall cloud infrastructure cost.

-For example: If your company only works during regular business hours, you can schedule server instances to turn on at 8 AM and turn off at 8 PM thus reducing the amount of hours consumed in a month by half.
+For example: If your company only works during regular business hours, you can schedule server VM instances to turn on at 8 AM and turn off at 8 PM thus reducing the amount of hours consumed in a month by half.

 Secondary (Backup) Domain Controller Uptime